sudzyvenom/Xploiter/README.md

 How To Use:

 •Shell:
-1. After Cloning bash Xploiter.sh
+1. After Cloning Use bash Xploiter.sh To Run Shell
 2. Enter Login Detail
 3. Wait Till The Shell Ends